-Almost every healthcare group we talk to mentions staffing as an area of concern right now.
+Almost every healthcare group we talk with mentions staffing as an area of concern.
 With so many people moving, switching careers, or generally ready for a change, turnover is higher than ever for many in the healthcare industry.

 Your onboarding process is almost like your practice’s first date with a new hire.
 The process should be smooth, transparent, and helpful to make a good impression and ensure your new staff member wants to stay.

 Your onboarding process may include some or all of these:

 - Organization-specific training, which is especially important for front desk staff because they make the first impression on patients!

 - OSHA training (required to be done within the employee’s first 10 days)

 - Gathering documents to credential new providers